Joint Task Offloading and Resource Allocation for IoT Edge Computing with Sequential Task Dependency: Related works

 Compared with the rich literature focusing on binary offloading or partial offloading, research works taking the sequential task model into account are very limited, \cite{6849257,6846368,8854339}.
-In \cite{6849257}, task completion delay is minimized for a single mobile device.
-Not only link rate but also the computation capability at the mobile device and edge server are supposed to be stable.
+In \cite{6849257}, task completion delay is minimized for a single IoT device.
+Not only the link rate but also the computation capability at the IoT device and edge server are supposed to be stable.
 Hence only task offloading strategy is needed to be investigated.
-One-climb policy is disclosed to be optimal, in which the mobile device only offloads its computation task to the edge server once and only one segment of sub-tasks is computed at the edge server if ever.
+The one-climb policy is disclosed to be optimal, in which the IoT device only offloads its computation task to the edge server once and only one segment of sub-tasks is computed at the edge server if ever.
 With such a framework, \cite{6849257} figures out which segment of sub-tasks should be selected for the edge server to achieve the minimal task completion delay.
-In \cite{6846368}, a single mobile devices is considered and its expected energy consumption is minimized while limiting expected or outage probability of task completion delay.
+In \cite{6846368}, a single IoT devices is considered and its expected energy consumption is minimized while limiting the expected or outage probability of task completion delay.
 Three types of channel conditions are investigated, which are given as static channel, independently and identically distributed (i.i.d) block fading channel, and Markovian stochastic channel.
 Similar to \cite{6849257}, only task offloading decision is explored and one-climb policy is proven to be optimal for all the investigated cases.
-In \cite{8854339}, a MEC system with two mobile devices is considered under static channel condition, both of which have a sequential task to compute.
-Differently, one intermediate sub-task of the second mobile device requires the last sub-task's output of the first mobile device.
-Weighted sum of these two mobile devices' energy consumption and task completion delay is aimed to be minimized by optimizing not only the task offloading decision but also the CPU frequency and transmit power for offloading of these two mobile devices.
+In \cite{8854339}, a MEC system with two IoT devices is considered under static channel conditions, both of which have a sequential task to compute.
+Differently, one intermediate sub-task of the second IoT device requires the last sub-task's output of the first IoT device.
+A weighted sum of these two IoT devices' energy consumption and task completion delay is aimed to be minimized by optimizing not only the task offloading decision but also the CPU frequency and transmit power for offloading of these two IoT devices.
 With the task offloading decision given, the optimal solution of all the other variables is found.
 In terms of the task offloading decision, the one-climb policy is also proven to be optimal.